Zielak/cardsGame/docs/dev.md

 # Units

-All dimensional units are in milimeters, to be as close to reality as possible.
+All dimensional units are in centimeters, to be as close to reality as possible.

-The clinent-side would have to decide how to scale it and present on any devices.
+The client-side would have to decide how to scale it and present on any devices.
 Sometimes it would be needed to ignore some units, for example: table size on small mobile devices.